anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    nodes with the DC network underlay, allowing each pod or service IP to be announced independently.

-However, for more complex requirements such as providing connectivity through acceleration hardware, there are three approaches that can be taken, with Table 3-1 showing some of the differences between networking solutions that consist of these options.
+However, for more complex requirements such as providing connectivity through acceleration hardware, there are three approaches that can be taken, with :numref:`Comparison of example Kubernetes networking solutions` showing some of the differences between networking solutions that consist of these options.
 It is important to note that different networking solutions require different descriptors from the Kubernetes workloads (specifically, the deployment artefacts such as YAML files, etc.), therefore the networking solution should be agreed between the CNF vendors and the CNF operators:

 -  The **Default CNI Plugin** through the use of deployment specific configuration (e.g. `Tungsten Fabric
    <https://tungstenfabric.github.io/website/Tungsten-Fabric-Architecture.html#vrouter-deployment-options>`__)